taham8875/til/README.md

 * Machines (3 parts)
 * Power Systems
 * Numerical Method and Special Functions
-* Digital Communication
 * Network Engineering
 * Biomedical Engineering

-Hoping to continue creating cheat shhets for many topics either in computer science or in electronics and communication engineering
+Hoping to continue creating cheat sheets for many topics either in computer science or in electronics and communication engineering

 Cheat sheets are made in Latex, using Texmaker as text editor